Dauntsey's School operates a 100% Bursary place scheme open to 11+, 13+ and 16+ entry.

 Can I come and visit Dauntsey's?

 You are most welcome to attend one of our Open Mornings, held in May and October each year.
-Please note that due to the high application rate for the 100% Bursary Scheme, it is not possible to arrange private visits to the School for those considering applying for the Scheme.
+Please note that due to the high application rate for the 100% Bursary Scheme, it is not possible to arrange individual visits to the School for those considering applying for the Scheme.
 Successful applicants will be offered an opportunity to visit the School before accepting the 100% bursary place.

 If our application is unsuccessful is there any method of appealing against the decision?